 53Biologics has experience working with CHO and HEK cell lines

 Insect expression systems

-Some of the disadvantages of insect cell expression systems include that virus production can be quite time consuming and that insect cells require demanding culture conditions similar to mammalian expression systems.
+Some of the downsides of insect cell expression systems include the fact that insect cells require rigorous culture conditions similar to mammalian expression systems.